paramjyot2004/society-maintenance-platform/README.md

 ---

-## Production Environment Variables
+# 🌐 Production Environment Variables

-Configure these in your hosting provider:
+Production environment variables should be configured through the hosting provider rather than committed to the repository.

+Required variables may include:

 ```text
 DATABASE_URL